Who were the Romans?

 Over this half term we will be looking at the different states and landmarks in America, and explore why people choose to holiday in America.

-We will be focussing on key mathematical skills, including the written methods for all four calculation methods.
-To link to our topic, we will learn about the time differences between the United States of America and the UK, as well as other countries.
+In Maths lessons we will be focussing on key mathematical skills, including the written methods for all four calculation methods.
+To link to our topic, we will learn about the time differences between the United States of America, the UK and a range of other countries.
 We will also look at the difference between American dollars and the British pound.

 In Science we will be exploring electricity; identifying common electrical appliances and even investigation the use of switches, buzzers in our own scientific experiments.
 In Geography lessons we will be locating America and the different states using maps and atlases.
 We will study the similarities and differences between specific American states and our local area.

 PE will continue to take place on Friday’s with the coaches.
 Please remember that children will need the correct PE kit to be able to participate in sports with the coaches.
-Leopard’s class will swim on Monday afternoons whereas Lion’s and Tiger’s classes will swim on Friday mornings.
+This term Tiger's will be swimming on a Wednesday afternoon and will need a swimming costume and a towel.